felipezarco/fn-code/README.md

 }, { default: 'Species not found' })
 ````

-But what if you want to pass a regex or a more specific comparison than `case == value` ?
+Hold on.
+Not everything fits as an object key: you want to pass a regex or a more specific comparison than `case == value`..

 No problem!
 You can define the switch as an array of **case functions** and values!